cheehieu/laser-stranger/README.md

 ```

 ### Step 2: User Interface
 Apologies for the user interface design...
 I didn't spend much time on it so it is purely functional (not pretty).
-The app has four main sections that are accessible via the bottom tabs. _Wall_ lets you interact with the alphabet lights in real-time; pressing a letter in the app will illuminate the corresponding letter in the frame. _Message_ lets you input a text string to display letter-by-letter like in the show.
-The function iterates over the character array and activates the corresponding LED in sequence.
-Try sending something like "hello world". _Light Patterns_ contains some easter eggs to recreate the messages from the show ("right here", "run") and some other fun things like a yes/no Magic 8 Ball. _Settings_ gives you full control to monitor the battery level and adjust the timing and LED color/brightness settings.
-Using max brightness white is easiest because the light bulbs are already colored.
+The app has four main sections that are accessible via the bottom tabs. _Wall_ lets you interact with the alphabet lights in real-time; pressing a letter in the app will illuminate the corresponding letter in the frame. _Message_ lets you input a text string to display letter-by-letter like in the television show.
+The function iterates over the character array and activates the corresponding LED in a timed sequence. _Light Patterns_ contains some easter eggs to recreate the messages from the show ("right here", "run") and some other fun things like a random yes/no Magic 8 Ball. _Settings_ gives you full control to monitor the battery level and adjust the timing and LED color/brightness settings.
+Using max brightness white is easiest because the light bulbs are already tinted.

 - [App Demo with Test Lights](https://youtu.be/60Hty-S8RYM)